 2.2.
 Data collection

 The data was collected according to the methods of surface survey and itinerant.
 The first consisted of a surface survey.
-The plots of 2000 m2 were randomly arranged according to the methodology of Senterre (2005); N'Guessan et al. (2019) and Amani (2022), in the areas of forests and fallows encountered on the site.
+The plots of 2000 m2 were randomly arranged according to the methodology of Senterre (2005); N'Guessan et al. (2019) and Amani et al. (2022), in the areas of forests and fallows encountered on the site.
 A total of 20 plots of 2000 m2 (100 m x 20 m) have been installed on the site.
 Such a surface allows to take into account the minimum area of plant communities (Senterre, 2005).
 All vascular species present in the sample surface were identified and the diameter at breast height (dbh) greater than or equal to 2.5 cm of woody plants 1.30 m from the ground was measured.
 The mobile survey made it possible to travel through the biotopes in all directions in order to identify species not inventoried by the method of surface surveys.
 The combination of these two methods has allowed to obtain more information on the floristic composition of the site.
 The inventoried species were identified in the field or subsequently at the laboratory.
 The names of the inventoried species have been updated according to Lebrun and Stork (1997-1999).
 The nomenclature adopted for families is that of APG IV (2016).

 2.3.
 Data analyses